Handlers

 Heads up

 If you want to learn more about encapsulating your logic, checkout class based views.
+For now, we will continue forward with just function-based views.

 Let's look at a practical example.